port-labs/port-agent/README.md

         },
         "description": {
           "title": "Description",
-          "description": "Description field of the incident that is generally used to provide a detailed information about the incident", "icon": "OpsGenie",
+          "description": "Description field of the incident that is generally used to provide detailed information about the incident", "icon": "OpsGenie",
           "type": "string",
           "maxLength": 15000,